SAP-samples/fiori-elements-opensap/week2/unit6.md

 ## Step 3: Test your application

-1. Start the preview  as described in [Hands-On exercise for week 1 unit 6: Creating a list report](../week1/unit6.md).
+1. Start the app preview.

 2. Navigate to any booking instance.
 You'll see a new section **Itinerary**.
 You can click on it or scroll down to see a nice geo map implementation.